 Applicants with older band dates are given priority over cases that have been waiting for less time within their band.
 You can find a detailed explanation about how housing bands work in our lettings policy.

 Lettings policy changes from 1 July 2016

-There have been a number of important amendments to the lettings policy which apply to new applicants from 1 July 2016.
+There have been a number of important amendments to the lettings policy which apply from 1 July 2016.
 These can be summarised as:

 - victims of domestic violence (section 8.1): The criteria applied to households affected by domestic violence has been brought together in a single section.
 This section defines where the residential requirements are waived for individuals fleeing domestic violence.
 Exceptions to the residential requirements have been extended to cover families placed in refuges outside of Hackney.
 The definition of domestic violence has also been expanded to include victims of elder / familial abuse

 - right to move (section 11.1): Under right to move, Councils are required to allocate at least 1% of lettings for social housing tenants who want to move to Hackney for employment.
 The lettings policy now covers right to move and sets out the qualifying criteria

 - students (section 4.10): The policy now covers students living and studying away from the borough, and makes clear where they will retain the residential criteria while away studying

 - foster carers (section 7.35): Hackney foster carer's now receive additional priority for larger properties where the carer agrees to take on more children